mallabee/queue/CONTRIBUTING.md

 <a name="phpdoc"></a>
 ### PHPDoc

-Below is an example of a valid Laravel documentation block.
+Below is an example of a valid documentation block.
 Note that the `@param` attribute is followed by two spaces, the argument type, two more spaces, and finally the variable name:

     /**
      * Register a binding with the container.